codemasteroy/py-finvoice/README.md

 # Road Tested

-XML generated has been used in actual transactions
+XML generated has been used in actual transactions.
+XML from actual transactions have been parsed.

 ## Ilmoittamissanomat
 - FinvoiceSenderInfo (SI)